Navigate the Landscape of EOE

 My background is in data and research, and I've spent my career working at the intersection of technology and complex problem-solving.
 When I started digging into EOE literature, I realized how scattered and inaccessible the information was, especially for patients trying to understand their own condition.
 That frustration became the motivation for EOE Atlas: a platform that applies AI-powered research tools to surface the latest PubMed publications, track active clinical trials, and organize findings in a way that's actually useful.

-This sits at the intersection of clinical immunology and translational research, built by someone who genuinely needs it to exist.
+This is the marriage of clinical immunology and translational research, built by someone who genuinely needs it to exist.
 Whether you're a researcher, a clinician managing EOE patients, or someone personally affected by the disease, you're invited to explore the tools and data collected here.
 The goal is simple: make the best available evidence easier to find, understand, and act on.